byrd-laif/soilMakers/readme.md

 - [The Alchemy Of Food Preservation - Cultivating Pro-biotic Functional Foods](./lifeStylesForChange/lactoFermentbBasicMethod.md)

 #### Connect ~ Ask a question or book an event ...
-Contact directly on Matrix @bird:matrix.org or [connect in the Vivarium Salon](https://matrix.to/#/!LSpVaMCiYQehpJONFF:matrix.org)
+Contact directly on Matrix @bird:matrix.org or [Connect in the Vivarium Salon](https://matrix.to/#/!LSpVaMCiYQehpJONFF:matrix.org)

 ![Bokashi Program](./eventGallery/bokashiProgram_web.jpg)